ocapn/ocapn/draft-specifications/Model.md

 > By convention, method invocation is equivalent to function application, where
 > the first argument is a symbol followed by the remaining arguments.
 >
-> However, like symbols in Guile, selectors are values and can appear anywhere
+> However, like symbols in Guile, symbols are values and can appear anywhere
 > values appear, including any argument position, inside a container, or as a
 > promise fulfillment value or rejection reason.

-For purposes of [Pass Invariant Equality](#pass-invariant-equality), a pair of Selectors are equal if they have the same quantity of Unicode code points and have the same respective Unicode code points in order.
+For purposes of [Pass Invariant Equality](#pass-invariant-equality), a pair of Symbols are equal if they have the same quantity of Unicode code points and have the same respective Unicode code points in order.

 ## ByteArray